 University of Denver Cherrington Hall - Architectural Details, 1966-2008

-Exterior detail view of the carved wooden doors on the front entrance of Ben M. Cherrington Hall on the campus of the University of Denver in Denver, Colorado.
+Exterior detail view of the carved wooden doors on the front entrance to Ben M. Cherrington Hall on the campus of the University of Denver in Denver, Colorado.
 Cherrington Hall was built in 1966 to house the Graduate School of International Studies (GSIS) and is an example of International Style architecture.
 Local Denver architect Edwin A. Francis was selected for the design of the building, which was built by the Pinkard Construction Company.
 Perkins and Will Architects took over the project when Edwin Francis died during construction.

-- University of Denver (Photographer, Organization)
+- University of Denver (Producer, Organization)

 Rights and Usage Statement